base/base/docs/specs/protocol/derivation.md

 format](../fjord/derivation.md#brotli-channel-compression) to support alternate compression algorithms.

-When decompressing a channel, we limit the amount of decompressed data to `MAX_RLP_BYTES_PER_CHANNEL` (currently 10,000,000 bytes), in order to avoid "zip-bomb" types of attack (where a small compressed input decompresses to a humongous amount of data).
+When decompressing a channel, we limit the amount of decompressed data to `MAX_RLP_BYTES_PER_CHANNEL` (defined in the [Protocol Parameters table](#protocol-parameters)), in order to avoid "zip-bomb" types of attack (where a small compressed input decompresses to a humongous amount of data).
 If the decompressed data exceeds the limit, things proceeds as though the channel contained only the first `MAX_RLP_BYTES_PER_CHANNEL` decompressed bytes.
 The limit is set on RLP decoding, so all batches that can be decoded in `MAX_RLP_BYTES_PER_CHANNEL` will be accepted even if the size of the channel is greater than `MAX_RLP_BYTES_PER_CHANNEL`.
 The exact requirement is that `length(input) <= MAX_RLP_BYTES_PER_CHANNEL`.